12 ways to save money every day

 3. Cancel subscriptions you aren’t using

 We’re turning into a nation of subscribers for everything from online streaming of music and movies, to clothing and online photo storage.
 A simple and quick way to save money is to cancel subscriptions you don’t use.
-There are helpful tools today like Trim that can help identify subscriptions that you might not need anymore, or you could use a budgeting tool to quickly identify subscriptions.

 4. DIY when you can